Los Angeles County OKs law putting limit on roosters

-LOS ANGELES (AP) — Los Angeles County has voted to limit the number of roosters that people can keep after thousands of birds were seized in a crackdown on illegal cockfighting.
+LOS ANGELES (AP) — Los Angeles County supervisors voted Tuesday to limit the number of roosters that people can keep after thousands of birds were seized in a crackdown on illegal cockfighting.

-Supervisors Tuesday voted to limit the number of roosters property owners can keep in unincorporated county areas based on lot size.
-Up to 10 can be kept on large lots.
-Licensed animal care facilities can have up to 25 roosters.
+The ordinance will limit the number of roosters property owners can keep in unincorporated county areas based on lot size.
+Up to 10 could be kept on large lots.
+People who want more birds could have up to 25 roosters if they obtain a license to run an animal facility.

-The ordinance is expected to take effect in 30 days.
-It’s designed to reduce complaints about noise and odor and to battle cockfighting.
+The law is expected to take effect in 30 days and first-time violators could be fined up to $100.

 Most Read Nation & World Stories